-We, our general partner and certain of its affiliates, including the directors and executive officers of our general partner, have agreed, without the prior written consent of Goldman, Sachs & Co. and Wachovia Capital Markets, LLC, not to (1) directly or indirectly, offer, pledge, sell, contract to sell, sell an option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, or otherwise transfer or dispose of any common units or any securities which may be converted into or exchanged for any common units, other than common units issued pursuant to existing employee benefit plans, option plans or other employee compensation plans, (2) enter into any swap or other agreement that transfers, in whole or in part, any of the economic consequences of ownership of the common units, (3) file or cause to be filed a registration statement, including any amendments with respect to the registration of any common units or securities convertible or exchangeable into common units or (4) publicly disclose the intention to do any of the foregoing for a period of 90 days from the date of this prospectus supplement.

-Goldman, Sachs & Co. and Wachovia Capital Markets, LLC, and in their discretion, may release the common units and the other securities subject to the lock-up agreements described above in whole or in part at anytime with or without notice.
-When determining whether or not to release common units and the other securities from lock-up agreements, Goldman, Sachs & Co. and Wachovia Capital Markets, LLC will consider, among other factors, the unitholder's reasons for requesting the release, the number of common units and other securities for which the release is being requested and the market conditions at the time.
+We, our general partner and certain of its affiliates, including the directors and officers of our general partner, have agreed not to, without the prior written consent of Morgan Stanley & Co.
+Incorporated, (1) offer for sale, sell, pledge, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, or otherwise transfer or dispose of, directly or indirectly, any common units or any securities which may be converted into or exercised or exchanged for any common units, (2) enter into any swap or other arrangement that transfers, in whole or in part, any of the economic consequences of ownership of the common units, (3) file any registration statement relating to the registration of any common units or securities convertible or exchangeable into common units, or (4) publicly disclose the intention to do any of these actions for a period of 60 days from the date of this prospectus supplement.
+The restrictions in this paragraph do not apply to the issuance of common units in connection with this offering, issuances of common units, or securities convertible into or exercisable or exchangeable for common units, pursuant to our general partner's incentive plans and sales of common units to satisfy tax withholding obligations under our general partner's incentive plans.
+Morgan Stanley & Co.
+Incorporated, in its sole discretion, may release the common units and the other securities subject to the lock-up agreements described above in whole or in part at any time with or without notice.
+When determining whether or not to release common units and the other securities from the lock-up agreements, Morgan Stanley & Co.
+Incorporated will consider, among other factors, the unitholder's reasons for requesting the release, the number of common units and other securities for which the release is being requested and the market conditions at the time.